 Stretch marks are a sign of growth.
 These colored markings often appear on your skin after it has been stretched beyond its natural limit.
 Stretch marks commonly appear on your inner thighs, arms, and knees.
 They can also appear on your back.

-Stretch marks in any location can be an eyesore.
-However, they’re not usually indicators of a serious health concern.
-Getting rid of them can be difficult over time, but there are treatments available to reduce their appearance.
+Stretch marks are not usually indicators of a serious health concern.
+Getting rid of them can be difficult over time, but if you are looking to reduce their appearance there are some treatments available.

 Stretch marks on your back, as with any location, occur once the skin has been stretched too far.
 The strain causes elastic fibers in the dermis to tear and scar.
 A common culprit of back stretch marks is rapid weight gain.